piclas-framework/piclas/doc/developerguide/070_performance.md

     $*

 where the path to the current directory must be inserted for *extrae.xml*.
-Note that `LD_PRELOAD` is only required when no user-defined instrumentation is used.
 Furthermore, a configuration file *extrae.xml* is required that defines which hardware counters, which should be traced

     <?xml version='1.0'?>